Tomas Olsson

-Tomas Kenneth Olsson (March 18, 1976 – May 16, 2006) was a Swedish adventurer and extreme skier.
+Tomas Kenneth Olsson (18 March 1976 – 16 May 2006) was a Swedish adventurer and ski mountaineer.
 He was born in Kristinehamn but grew up in Borås.
 He took an engineering degree at Linköping University in 2001, after which he moved to Chamonix in France to focus on skiing.
 He specialized in skiing down some of the world's highest and steepest mountains.
 He had gone from the top of Aconcagua in Argentina (6960 m), Lenin Peak in Kyrgyzstan (7134 m), Muztagh Ata (7546 m) and Kuksay Peak (7134 m) in China and Cho Oyu in Tibet (8201 m).

+In May 2006, Olsson was found dead after attempting a first descent of the North Face of Mount Everest.

 Biography

 Tomas Olsson lived in Chamonix in France, where he worked as a professional extreme skier.

 Birth and early life

 He was born in Kristinehamn and raised in Borås.
 In high school, he became aware of action sports.
 By the time of his MSc studies in Linköping, he was devoted to skiing and climbing.
 After graduating in 2001, he moved to Chamonix to pursue skiing.